ZeldaFanGameCentral/ZFGBB-React/.devcontainer/README.md

 1. Open the repository in VS Code.
 2. Open the Command Palette (Ctrl+Shift+P).
+3. Type in `Dev Containers: Reopen in Container`.
-3. Select "Dev Containers: Open Folder in Container".
+4. Select "Dev Containers: Reopen in Container".
-4. Wait for the container to start.
+5. Wait for the container to start.
 It will set everything up for you and run ZFGCBB-React in watch mode, so you can start coding.

 ## Files